 2. Wait Until You’re Older to Apply for Life Insurance

 A common misconception is that it is better to wait until you’re a senior citizen to apply for life insurance.
 If you’re married or have children, you are denying them that safety net in case of tragedy.

 While you plan on being there for your spouse and children, life doesn’t always go as planned.
 Give them the gift of security while you’re still young.
 Even if you don’t plan on being married or having children, applying young while you’re still in good health will give you the best rates.

-3. Visit the Doctor
+3. Visit the Doctor Before Your Application

 Now you are legally required to put your new health condition in the application and your rate may be higher.
-If you feel that something is seriously wrong, don’t hesitate seeing your doctor, but if it can wait, let it.
+If you feel that something is seriously wrong, don’t hesitate to see your doctor, but if it can wait, let it.

 4. Choose Insurance Without a Medical Exam

 Don’t be afraid to get a simple medical exam because you will most likely save more money by doing so.
 Shop around if you don’t like the first-rate you get and you believe you can do better elsewhere.

-5. Purchase too Small
+5. Purchase too Small of Life Insurance

 Getting too little coverage is a great way to make things even harder on your family after you pass.
 Don’t follow general rules of thumb like: “purchase eight times my salary”.

 6. Take an Exotic Vacation

-They also don’t like it when policy holders plan to live in politically unstable areas and places known for disease.
+They also don’t like it when policyholders plan to live in politically unstable areas and places are known for the disease.
 You can still make all of your round-the-world traveling plans, but its best to wait a year or two.

-7. Casually Smoke
+7. Casually Smoking

 Don’t lie on your application.
 However, even smokers who quit for a few days can have drastically improved vital signs.
 Smokers will definitely pay more than nonsmokers will, but if you’re showing good health signs you may get a preferred tobacco rate as opposed to standard.

 8. Forget you Have Insurance

 Once you have life insurance, don’t forget to review it every few years.
 What may have worked for you and your family five years ago may not work anymore.
 Consider changes in your overall lifestyle.

 Remember to go over all this with your provider even if you can’t think of anything that has significantly changed.
 They may be able to offer you a better rate today than you the one you received ten years ago.

-9. Not Talk About it
+9. Not Talking About Life Insurance

 If your children are mature enough to discuss your passing with, tell them your plan.
 Let them know they will always be cared for no matter the circumstances.
 If you have friends you need to include in your plans, give them a heads up now.